Raptyyy/rapty_ac_vr_guide/README.md

 ## 6. What is Foveated Rendering
 Foveated rendering is a method in VR to achieve greater performance by rendering the outer parts of the image at lower resolution as shown in the example below.
 This makes sense on most headsets as only the center part of the lense is in focus and can display the image clearly.
-Foveated rendering is the biggest performance increase that you can get in VR so it is highly recommended to take advantage of it.
+Foveated rendering is the biggest performance increase (GPU load wise) that you can get in VR so it is highly recommended to take advantage of it.

 <img src="https://github.com/Raptyyy/rapty_ac_vr_guide/blob/980c83fc6ec2016ade1d3e7c172c3838679fc5f9/resources/fov_rend_example.jpg" width="1280">